Disvster/Dying2BeSudo/setup.md

 # Setting up a clean install of the VM

-Todo: resize the LogicalVolumes to match the ones in the bonus part of the subject.

 ## sudo and user/groups configuration

 **sudo**: 'superuser do'; sudo lets a user run commands as if they were `su`.